vaibhav164/ReviewApp/Readme.md

 and when we press the button we can navigate the ReviewDetails component

+### Drawer Navigation:-

+- To use Drawer navigation we first have to install its essential packages as
+  1. @react-navigation/drawer
+     And create a constant for react native drawer as ` const Drawer=createDrawerNavigation();` And simply use it as normal stack navigation.

+**To open Drawer** by menu icon use the navigation prop as `navigation.openDrawer();`

 # Passing the data between Component Screens:-

 1. To pass data along with navigation prop we use jsx ab below